nuxeo/generator-nuxeo-meta/README.md

 # Generator Nuxeo Metamodel
 ## Introduction
-This project is the metamodel used by [nuxeo/generator-nuxeo](https://github.com/nuxeo/generator-nuxeo) project, a Yeoman generator for Nuxeo.
+This project is the metamodel used by the [nuxeo/generator-nuxeo](https://github.com/nuxeo/generator-nuxeo) project, a Yeoman generator for Nuxeo.
 It defines what can be generated with the generator using a simple description format.

 ## Format description
-Each folder is a generator; you can pass several generator name to the `yo nuxeo` command.
+Each folder is a generator; you can pass several generator names to the `yo nuxeo` command.

 A basic field explanation can be found on the [descriptor sample file](https://github.com/nuxeo/generator-nuxeo-meta/blob/master/sample-descriptor.js).